alokg-812/IIT-Madras/Java/Week3/README.md

 ### The Problem with Separate Mutators

-Using individual `public` mutator methods (like `setDay`, `setMonth`, `setYear`) can lead to **inconsistent updates** by allowing invalid combinations of values to be set separately629, 630].
+Using individual `public` mutator methods (like `setDay`, `setMonth`, `setYear`) can lead to **inconsistent updates** by allowing invalid combinations of values to be set separately.
 It is better to allow only a combined update that can validate the entire state at once646].

 ```java
 public class Date {